Mathematical specification of hitomezashi designs: Introduction

-Hitomezashi literally means `one-stitch sashiko', and refers to sashiko that is completed by stitching regularly on a grid.
+Hitomezashi literally means `one-stitch sashiko', and refers to sashiko that is completed by stitching regularly on a grid, one running stitch per grid spacing.
 In a previous workshop paper we gave a (page-limited) outline of some of the mathematics that hitomezashi displays (Hayes \& Seaton, 2020).
-It is our intention in this article to discuss two particular mathematical aspects in detail: compressed encoding of regular hitomezashi patterns, both traditional and what appear to be new patterns designed using mathematics, and duality.
+It is our intention in this article to discuss two particular mathematical aspects in detail: binary encoding of regular hitomezashi patterns, both traditional and what appear to be new patterns designed using mathematics, and duality.

-It is the `one-stitch' nature of hitomezashi that permits the simple binary coding and compression of patterns outlined and used in this paper.
+It is the `one-stitch' nature of hitomezashi that permits the simple binary encoding of patterns outlined and used in this paper.
 Whereas traditionally the visible warp and weft of rough hemp fabric provided a square grid for these stitches, contemporary stitchers can also use specialist fabrics, such as even-weave linen or Aida cloth (see Figure 1).
 Since it is customary to stitch all the vertical lines of stitches and then all the horizontal lines, from edge to edge (unlike, for example, cross-stitch which is generally worked from the centre out), the design only becomes apparent as the second lot of stitches go in (see Figure \ref{kuchi}).
 This, too, encourages mindfulness.
 Hitomezashi can incorporate diagonal lines of stitches, or threads woven through the worked stitches; either of these is worked last.

-Moy\={o}-zashi or pattern sashiko, now popular among quilters globally, perhaps because it provides more creative freedom, refers to a more contemporary sashiko stitching that is not restricted to the geometric patterning and stitch-length requirements of the kogin/nanbu/sh\={o}nai or hitomezashi styles.
-This style uses a series of dashed running stitches that never touch but can go in any direction, or trace curved lines, rather than following the more traditional horizontal and vertical diamond patterning.
-In moy\={o}zashi, the information needed to create the overall designs cannot be readily compressed.
-Generally the whole design is pre-printed or transferred to the fabric using a template (see, for example, Briscoe (2004)).

-Historically, the indigo-dyed cloth and cotton thread available to the poorer regions of Northern Japan gave a distinctive blue-and-white look to sashiko garments and textiles.
-A notable feature of sashiko, compared, say, to needlepoint, is the deliberate use of empty space in designs, reflecting a distinctively Japanese aesthetic (Mende \& Morishige, 1991).